TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-linux.md

     articleId="azurestack-vm-linux"
 />

-# Azure Stack Linux-Based Virtual Machines
+# Resolve Issues with Linux-based virtual machines for Azure Stack

 You can deploy Linux virtual machines (VMs) on Azure Stack by adding a Linux-based image into the Azure Stack Marketplace.
 The easiest way to add a Linux image to Azure Stack is through Marketplace Management.
 Wherever possible, download the images available through Marketplace Management which have been prepared and tested for Azure Stack.

 ## **Recommended Steps**

-1. Add Linux images from the Azure Marketplace, by using steps to [download marketplace items from Azure to Azure Stack.](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item)
+1. Add Linux images from the Azure Marketplace, by using steps to [download marketplace items from Azure to Azure Stack](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item)
 2. If required, you can prepare your own Linux image using steps to [create a custom image](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-generic), and additional steps for supported distributions, such as:

     - [CentOS-based Distributions](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-centos)